 The Chrome OS comes in only on select notebooks, called the Chromebooks, currently served by Samsung and Acer.
 However, one can download its open source version the Chromium OS to run on your PC, Chromium OS requires just 1GB disk space, 256 MB RAM and supports most of today’s graphics cards and support both Intel, AMD processors.

 Why should you use it?

 Chrome OS does a lot of things right and it’s almost custom made for regular internet users but you can do all that on your current OS too, so why then should you switch over to Chrome OS?

 Windows 7 runs fast, but scratch that, Chrome OS is designed to run on low-powered Atom and ARM processors, and web-based applications don’t require that much horsepower on the client end so it should be faster still.
 Google promises boot times measured in seconds, not minutes, so battery life of your notebooks/Chromebooks should also get a boost.

-For each one of the Windows’ versions you need drivers to make it compatible for your system, with Linux finding drivers even more tougher.
-If Google can come up with an OS that can be downloaded, dropped onto any machine then, we might just have the ultimate portable OS and that is what Google are promising!
+For each one of the Windows’ versions, you need drivers to make it compatible for your system, with Linux finding drivers even more tougher.
+If Google can come up with an OS that can be downloaded, dropped onto any machine then, we might just have the ultimate portable OS and that is what Google is promising!